Self-paced Online Moodle Course

 *Create a detailed, IEFA integrated inquiry-based unit within their content area to use in their classrooms (graduate credit only).

-This course is the equivalent to 45 classroom hours (45 OPI renewal units), which is the equivalent of 3 university credits.
+This course is the equivalent to 45 classroom hours (45 OPI professional development units), which is the equivalent of 3 university credits.
 This is a self-paced course, but do not expect to complete it in one sitting!
 Course participants must be comfortable working independently and be self-motivated to complete all work within the flexible time frame.
 WE RECOMMEND THAT YOU DON'T REGISTER FOR MORE THAN TWO COURSES AT ONE TIME.

 Instructor: Michele McGuire (firstname.lastname@example.org)